Updated February 11, 2021

 If you are healthy, yes.
-The Cheyenne City County Health Board has passed a mask mandate beginning November 2, 2020, and running through November 30, 2020.
-If you come to visit, please adhere to our local regulations.
+The state of Wyoming has a mandatory mask mandate as of December 9, 2020 which remains in effect.
+If you come to visit, please adhere to our local and state regulations.

-As of May 15, 2020 restaurants, bars, breweries and distilleries are open for inside and outside dining with strict social distancing requirements.
-More restaurants are taking reservations to manage their occupancy levels.
+Restaurants, bars, breweries and distilleries are open for inside and outside dining with strict social distancing requirements.
+Some restaurants are taking reservations to manage their occupancy levels.
 Our restaurants that are open are following strict sanitation protocols, and their staff must wear masks and gloves at all times.
 Diners are not required by state health to wear masks, but it is up to the individual restaurants to make that decision.
 Party sizes are limited to eight per table.

 Our retail shops are open, but we are asking that you comply with the shop owner's mask policy to enter.
 Our museums are open with social distancing protocols in place.

 Wyoming State Parks are open to everyone now, reservations are required for camping.

 Cheyenne is responsibly opening and we do not want to jeopardize the health and welfare of our residents and guests to our community.

 Beginning on February 15th, indoor gatherings with no social distancing are limited to 25 people.
 Indoor gatherings that incorporate social distancing and face coverings are permitted for up to 25 percent of capacity or up to 500 persons, and outdoor gatherings of up to 50% of capacity or 1000 people are allowed.